pablo-aja-macaya/ARVIA/README.md

 > [!IMPORTANT]
 > Selected **pipeline depends on user input**.
 Every part is available for each input type except the detection of truncated genes caused by big reordenations, which requires an assembly.
 It is **recommended to provide reads and an assembly** for a more in-depth analysis!
+>
+> ARVIA gives an idea of coverage/depth of each gene, but quality control of your samples with CheckM/CheckM2 is recommended, as they will tell you how complete/contaminated your genome is.

 ### Input YAML convention